 Eucalyptus offshoots and offsides

-Eucalyptus is very vigorous and if growing conditions are optimal, it will send shoots up from its roots, much like the strong root stock of certain grafted fruit trees in an orchard.
+Eucalyptus is very vigorous.
+Whenever growing conditions are optimal, it will send shoots up from its roots.
 These are called root suckers.

 Here is how to deal with eucalyptus root suckers: